rdiaz02/Adios_Mendeley/README.md

 ### Extracting all PDF annotations and placing them in an org-mode file ###

+**Beware: the approach explained here is not working well**.
+I find that I am **missing many annotations or highlights** made in the tablet with at least one PDF reading application.
+The annotations are there, you can see them in Emacs with pdf-tools or in Okular or whatever, but neither leela nor the ruby script will extract them.
+Fortunately, **Zotfile can extract them**.
+If you do not want to miss annotations/highlight, use Zotfile from Zotero and extract annotations.
+Then, run and advanced search searching for your term in "Note" (not "Annotation").
+Thus, what follows is likely useless.

 A very simple way, for me, to be able to quickly search all annotations in PDFs (and even highlights) is to extract the annotations and highlights, and place them in an [org mode](http://orgmode.org/) file, where the